FluidNumerics/rcc-run/docs/source/QuickStart/rcc_ephemeral_tutorial.rst

     $ terraform plan
     $ terraform apply --auto-approve

-Once this completes, you're ready to run a build using fluid-run.
+Once this completes, you're ready to run a build using rcc-run.

 Manually Trigger a build
 ================================
 Cloud Build pipelines for a repository are specified in a `build configuration file <https://cloud.google.com/build/docs/build-config-file-schema>`_ written in YAML syntax.
 In this example, three build steps are provided that create a Docker image, create a Singularity image, and test the Singularity image on an ephemeral RCC cluster.
-A singularity image is created since, currently, fluid-run only supports testing of GCE VM images and Singularity images.
-However, as you can see, Singularity can convert a Docker image to a Singularity image that can be passed to fluid-run.
+A singularity image is created since, currently, rcc-run only supports testing of GCE VM images and Singularity images.
+However, as you can see, Singularity can convert a Docker image to a Singularity image that can be passed to rcc-run.

 .. code-block::  yaml